 - Injury to reputation and goodwill

 - Trebling of damages and profits, (in bad-faith cases)

 - Costs of action

-- Attorney fees, where case is “exceptional” and there is bad-faith conduct by defendant
+- Attorney fees, where the case is “exceptional” (ex. where there is bad-faith conduct by the defendant or counterfeit goods).

 Will a business and intellectual property law firm take my trademark infringement case on a contingency fee basis?

 There are limited circumstances where we would consider taking all or part of your case on a contingency fee basis.
 Contact us to discuss our flexible fee arrangements.
 In most cases, we charge a flat rate legal fee for trademark-related services.

 Can you get an injunction to stop a competitor from infringing your trademark?

 Yes.
 Under the right circumstances, as this federal trademark case points out, a party can seek a federal court injunction to stop infringing conduct of another company.
 Here is the general legal test: